 Membership programs work out pretty well for product-based businesses.
 Here, a membership card guarantees discounts on future purchases, which is a great incentive for customers to stick to your business.

-In this article, we’ve covered everything related to CLV, but the ability to track your customer’s journey is the first and most crucial step towards improving it.
+In this article, we’ve covered everything related to customer lifetime value, but the ability to track your customer’s journey is the first and most crucial step towards improving it.
 Different stages in your post-sales process—product implementation and adoption, collecting customer feedback, and tracking usage—affect CLV.
 You need complete visibility into these and your customer’s activity for a higher CLV.

 Customer Lifetime Value is a direct indicator of your business’ profitability.
 A high CLV is proof that you’ve achieved the correct product-market fitment and brand loyalty with your customers.
 It leads to higher customer retention and turnover for your business.

-There are a few approaches that you can use to calculate CLV—Simple, Historical, Predictive, and Traditional.
+There are a few approaches that you can use to calculate customer lifetime value—Simple, Historical, Predictive, and Traditional.
 An easy formula to calculate the overall CLV for your business is:

 Customer Lifetime Value = Average Order Value X Purchase Frequency X Average Customer Lifespan

-A business should aim for its CLV to be at least three times the cost of customer acquisition.
+A business should aim for its customer lifetime value to be at least three times the cost of customer acquisition.
 It ensures that your marketing budgets are in check and your customer retention continues to be high.
 For example, if your CAC is $50, a healthy CLV would be $150 or higher.